 An Appalachian of mixed ancestry, Omope Carter Daboiku hails from the Ohio River town of Ironton.
 She migrated to Cincinnati in 1972 and to Dayton in 2012.
 A cultural geographer and award-winning teller of tales, Omope became affiliated with the Ohio Arts Council in 1990 and the Cincinnati Arts Association at its inception in 1997 and has performed and led story circles across the U.S. and abroad.
 In 1993, she spoke at the Art of Survival (Nuremberg, Germany), addressing quilting as a cottage industry used by African American women to support families.…

-Padma Chebrolu began learning dance at the age of 3 in India.
+Padma Chebrolu—a dancer, teaching artist, and the artistic director of the Cultural Centre of India in Cincinnati—has been awarded the 2021 Ohio Heritage Fellowship Award for Performing Arts from the Ohio Arts Council (OAC).
+Padma began learning dance at the age of 3 in India.
 She received training in Bharatanatyam, Kuchipudi, Andhra Natyam, and Mohiniyattam classical dance styles.
-Padma is the artistic director of Cultural Center of India, which brings awareness about India’s cultural heritage and offers training in classical dance styles.
-Many of her students have won National Arts Scholar awards, received college scholarships, and completed Arangetrams.
+As artistic director of Cultural Centre of India, Padma brings awareness about India’s cultural heritage and offers training in classical dance styles.
+Many of her students have won National Arts Scholar awards, received college scholarships, and completed Arangetrams.…

 Tom Evert has been a creative force in creating and performing original choreographic works with a company of dancers, working intensively in arts-education programming and creating festival-like community events in Ohio for 33 years.